cruzbit/cruzbit/README.md

 ## Discussion

-There is a subbreddit for discussing issues and answering any questions you may have.
+There is a subreddit for discussing issues and answering any questions you may have.
 Please feel free to ask anything in [r/cruzbit](https://www.reddit.com/r/cruzbit/) on Reddit.